aave/docs-gho/docs/concepts/faq.md

 ## Can GHO be flashloaned?

 GHO can be [FlashMinted](../concepts/fundamental-concepts/flashmint.md).
-FlashMinting provides the same functionality and follows the current Flash Loan standard (ERC3156) as in the Aave Protocol.
+FlashMinting provides the same functionality and follows the current Flashloan standard (ERC3156) as in the Aave Protocol.